 Up Close With Dust Mites

-  This means that you could have millions of dust mites cohabiting your bed, and

-  more on the couch, rugs, curtains, furnitures, and areas that are likely to

-  gather dust.
-For most of us, dust mites are not a bother, but for others, dust

-  mites can trigger allergic reactions which demand medical attention.
+This means that you could have millions of dust mites cohabiting your bed and more on the couch, rugs, curtains, furniture, and areas that are likely to gather dust.
+For most of us, dust mites are not a bother, but for others, dust mites can trigger allergic reactions that demand medical attention.

-  Running nose, endless sneezes, itchy eyes, and coughing are some of the common

-  allergic symptoms that are associated with dust mites.
-These happened when you

-  inhale dust mites feces which trigger the allergic reaction.
+Running nose, endless sneezes, itchy eyes, and coughing are some of the common allergic symptoms that are associated with dust mites.
+These happened when you inhale dust mites feces which trigger the allergic reaction.

 Dust mites, by itself, apparently does not cause much trouble by themselves, or do they?

 Well, if you suffer from eczema or atopic dermatitis, you may want to be cautious of dust mites crawling on your skin.
 Because they can aggravate the skin condition you’re suffering.
 Itchiness, cracked and red skin may get worse when you have eczema and exposed to dust mites.

 Dust mites wreak havoc on your skin by releasing a protein termed phospholipase A2.
 This protein functions as an agent to break down the skin cells to physical forms that the dust mites could ingest.
 In short, dust mites use phospholipase A2 to prepare dinner.

 But what triggers the itchiness isn’t the protein or the skin cells that have been broken down.
 The cause of your skin getting dry and itchy is the reaction of CD1a, molecules that are part of the immune system.
 As your immune system reacts to phospholipase A2, eczema gets worse.